 St. Paul knew himself to be loved by Christ.
 Enjoying this love, he considers himself happier than anyone else . . . .
 He preferred to be thus loved and yet the least of all, or even among the damned, than to be without that love than be among the great and honored.
 So too, in being loved by Christ he thought himself as possessing life, the world, the angels, the present and the future, the kingdom, the promise and countless blessings.
 Apart from that love nothing saddened or delighted him; for nothing earthly did he regard as bitter or sweet.
 (Another lesson for us, isn’t there, especially during this pandemic when we’re worried about the economy.)

-A few years ago, a priest-friend sent me a Christmas card with a favorite quote from St. Paul on the cover that I framed and still sits on my dining room table that I often glance at.
-As I have had my own cup of suffering from long years of manic-depressive illness it means a great deal to me . . . .
+A few years ago, a priest-friend sent me a Christmas card with a favorite quote from St. Paul on the cover that I framed and remained on my dining room table for years that I often glanced at.
+As I have had my own cup of suffering from long years of manic-depressive disorder it meant a great deal to me . . . .

 “My grace is sufficient for you,